Frequently asked questions

 - If the pavers are heavy enough e.g. people have used 1mx1mx60mm concrete cast slabs, a simple dry but lay can suffice and will stay put under their own weight.
 Again, design preference as a grout line may still be required to hide deviation in paver gauge, square etc.

 No. Wood and composite flooring trap water and moisture, creating an environment for mould and mildew.
 Wood and composite deck boards also warp and distort over a period of time, making an unacceptable surface for proper Silca Grate installation.
+You can remove old decking boards and still use the existing deck joists provided they meet specification and are positioned at 400mm centres.
+Some adjustment is not too bigger task if required.

 Yes!
 For quick cuts around posts, pipes or vents, use a circular saw, jig saw or reciprocating saw.
 For multiple straight cuts a benchy or table saw works great!
 Alternatively you can overhang your grates and cut them off all at once around the perimeter.

-Silca Grates are based on the hexagonally structure of beehives and manufactured from engineered polymers into grids that are 38.5mm thick.
+Silca Grates are based on the hexagonally structure of beehives and manufactured from engineered polymers into grids that are 38mm thick.
 Each grate can take over 5tone spanned between joists and over 68tone compression test!!
 Yes, you can even drive over it.
 Great for an elevated car port or small bridge, (substructure to be engineered accordingly)

 Yes.
 Silca System can be installed in conjunction with DeckChairSystems rubber mount and ripped joist system, providing a structural surface for most paver types.
 Please see our Silca I-Lock Connector and rubber mount here